7/11 or Belly Breathing for calm

 There is a technique that controls this fast paced breathing that can lead to hyperventilation, called Belly breathing or seven/eleven breathing.
 Once mastered the Belly Breathing technique will control anxiety and reduce stress, sometimes in as little as a minute.

-The ratio of breathing is roughly seven to eleven which is why this technique is often referred to as 7/11 Breathing.
+The ratio of breathing is roughly 7 to 11 which is why this technique is often referred to as 7/11 Breathing.
 As you breathe in count to seven, hold for two and exhale for a count of eleven.
 The speed of the count is not in seconds, just count as fast or as slow as is comfortable for you.

 This technique is good for general relaxation so practicing the belly Breathing technique so that it is automatic and enjoy the relaxing feeling at the same time.

-Another nice thing about the Belly Breathing technique is that it can be done discretely if you get anxious while you are out in public.
+Another good thing about the Belly Breathing technique is that it can be done discretely if you get anxious while you are out in public.